Patriots wide receiver Antonio Brown faces rape accusations by former trainer

 “We are aware of the civil lawsuit that was filed earlier today against Antonio Brown, as well as the response by Antonio’s representatives,” the Patriots said in a statement.
 “We take these allegations very seriously.
 Under no circumstance does this organization condone sexual violence or assault.
 The league has informed us that they will be investigating.
 We will have no further comment while that investigation takes place.”

-Brown and Taylor met through a Fellowship of Christian Athletes group at Central Michigan University, according to the suit.
+Brown and Taylor met through a Fellowship of Christian Athletes group at Central Michigan University, according to the lawsuit.

 Taylor said Brown reached out to her via Facebook in June 2017 and asked the former gymnast for help with improving his strength and flexibility.